 Rostock University of Music and Theatre

-6. The rented rooms are rented to the tenant only for temporary use for the specific purpose of attending university.
-The special provisions of § 549(3) BGB apply to the renting of student accommodation.
-According to the rotation principle, accommodation is rented for a limited time only.
+- The rented rooms are let to the tenant only for temporary use for the special purposes of study.
+The special features of § 549 Para.
+3 BGB (German Civil Code) apply to the letting of student halls of residence.
+In accordance with the rotation principle, the letting is only for a limited period of time.

-11. Please note that pursuant to § 549(3) BGB, §§ 557-561, 573, 573a, 573d(1), 575, 575a(1), 577 and 577a BGB do not apply to rooms in student accommodation.
+- It is pointed out that according to § 549 para.
+3 BGB, §§ 557-561, 573, 573a, 573d para.
+1, 575, 575a para.
+1, 577 and 577a BGB do not apply to living space in student halls of residence.

 § 3 Rent